By SeanPublished On: August 6, 2018Last Updated: November 23, 2022

 Double Bonds = Color

 Hang on, so if I decrease this energy gap and therefore the energy required to excite electrons, maybe visible light could excite my compound?
 Exactly!

-A way to reduce the energy is to introduce double bonds; double bond electron orbitals are higher in energy than their single bonds counterparts.
-Even better would be to conjugate these double bonds so that they absorb energy at an even higher wavelength ()
+A way to reduce the energy is to introduce double bonds; C=C double bond electron orbitals are higher in energy than their C-C single bond counterparts.
+Even better would be to conjugate (alternate in the molecule) these double bonds to absorb energy at an even higher wavelength.

 Size Matters Too!

-You could also make your compound very big.
+To give your white organic compounds color, you can also choose to make it very big.
 How does this work?
-From a molecular orbital perspective, solving Schrodinger’s equation for an ‘electron in a box’ – a great pastime, by the way – gives:
+From a molecular orbital perspective, solving Schrodinger’s equation for an ‘electron in a box’ (a great pastime, by the way) gives: